Is Tree Removal Covered by Home Insurance?

 The primary cause of downed trees on people’s property is storms.
 So, does a homeowners insurance policy cover removal of trees that fell during a storm?

 It’s the same with rain: If a serious rainstorm helps bring a tree down, that’s covered by insurance.
 But if moderate rain simply loosens the dirt around the tree, and it comes down?
-Well, you probably won’t get that covered.
+You probably won’t get that covered.

 And again, it depends on where the tree falls.
-If it simply lands in your yard, but doesn’t cause any damage to your structures (or a blockage of any sort) then it usually won’t be covered by homeowners insurance, no matter the cause of the fall.
+If it simply lands in your yard but doesn’t cause any damage to your structures (or a blockage of any sort), it usually won’t be covered by homeowners insurance, no matter the cause of the fall.

 Tree removal is not covered by homeowners insurance if it lands in a convenient spot, such as in your front lawn or back yard, and doesn’t cause an obstruction.
-It also won’t be covered if a tree falls down because of rot, groundwater, flooding, or an earthquake, or because of anything that you’ve done to make it more liable to fall down.
+It also won’t be covered if a tree falls down because of rot, groundwater, flooding, or an earthquake.
+You also won’t be covered if the tree falls because of anything that you’ve done to make it more liable to fall down, even if it causes damage.

 Having a tree fall down on your property can be a hassle, especially if it lands on a structure.
 But in many cases, it’s covered by your homeowners insurance, and they can help you get the tree out of there.